kb-dk/solr-and-snippets/README.md

 The Snippet Server has to support CRUD basic functionalities.
 The indexing is is currently SOLR and the snippet crud eXist

-## Granularity, Identifiers and indices
+## Granularity, Identifiers and Indexers

 The data used are stored on github.
 For example, the Archive for Danish Literature corpus is on